Heni Dér

 Henrietta "Heni" Dér (born 17 April 1986) is a Hungarian singer.
 She is best known for being the lead singer of the Hungarian band Sugarloaf, which started her solo career.

 Music career

-Heni Dér came to light after she came ninth in the first season of Megasztár.
-In 2006, she released her first album with the band Sugarloaf, following with a concert DVD in 2008, and in 2009 a documentary about the film, which was shown at a festival in 2011.
+Heni Dér came to light after she placed ninth in the first season of Megasztár.
+In 2006, she released her first album with the band Sugarloaf, following with a concert DVD in 2008, and in 2009, a documentary about the film, which was shown at a festival in 2011.
 In 2016, she performed on the fourth season of A nagy duett with Gábor Kucsera.

 A Dal

 In late 2013, Heni Dér was one of the names selected to participate in A Dal 2014, the national selection for Hungary in the Eurovision Song Contest, with the song Ég veled – Next please, which progressed only to the semi-finals, being eliminated then.
 She was again revealed in late 2014 to participate in the 2015 edition, this time with the song Ébresztő.
 She was eliminated from the heats.